-Eldorado Scioto Downs has four restaurants, including a buffet, and the Brew Brothers brew pub.
+Eldorado Scioto Downs has four restaurants, including the Dash Cafe and the Brew Brothers brew pub.
 An additional dining option is on the patio overlooking the race course during the racing season.

-There is lots of free parking, a new 118 room Hampton Inn hotel has recently opened up, attached to the racino.
+There is lots of free parking, a newer 118 room Hampton Inn hotel has recently opened up, attached to the racino.

 6000 South High Street

 Besides the Hollywood Gaming at Dayton Raceway (72 miles away) in Dayton, there is Miami Valley Gaming 85 miles to the southwest.
 Both of these have VLT machines only.